Sylius/Sylius/docs/api/provinces.rst

 .. note::

-    The *PL* ans *PL-MZ* codes is just examples.
+    The *PL* ans *PL-MZ* codes are just examples.
 Your value can be different.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^